 From April 8-22, become a scientist with hands-on science experiments and activities, all while learning about what it takes to be a predator.

 April 8-12: Sharks rule the water and command the food web.
-Find out how sharks hunt, what they like to eat, and how we learn about them with activities like shark tagging, jaw-some bites, and Jurassic shark!
+Find out how sharks hunt, what they like to eat, and how we learn about them with activities like shark tagging, jaw-some animal feedings, and Jurassic shark!

 April 13-17: River otters may look cute and cuddly, but don’t let their furry exterior fool you.
 Join us for otterly fantastic activities, like a chance to make your own watershed or dress like an otter, all while learning about their keen hunting skills and adaptations that let them rule the rivers.